lsst-dm/dmtn-094/index.rst

 -------

-CILogon is a generic authentication proxy/clearing house for authentication providers from multiple institutions and services (e.g. Github, Google, NCSA, Stanford).
-It serves as a common endpoint for the various providers and translates their authentication mechanisms to a common authentication mechanism, while also translating claims when possible.
-We use CILogon to transform authentication information and claims into OAauth-style claims through CILogon’s OpenID Connect interface.
-With this, we typically know what institution a user is from, their email address, and whether or not they are faculty, staff, or a student.
-We may use this information to also map them to an NCSA user, provided that information has been previously captured, and potentially retrieve additional claims about that user, *such as LDAP groups they are a member of.*
+CILogon is a generic authentication proxy/clearing house for authentication providers from multiple institutions and services, especially for institutions federated into the InCommon.org federation, as well as other services such as Github and Google.
+It serves as a common endpoint for these various identity providers and translates their authentication mechanisms (OAuth2, Shibboleth+SAML, OpenID Connect) mechanisms to a common authentication mechanism, while also translating claims, when possible.

+CILogon translates authentication information and user claims into OpenID Connect claims through the OpenID Connect interfaces.
+Using this, we typically know what institution a user is from, their email address, and whether or not they are faculty, staff, or a student.
+We may use this information to also map them to an NCSA user, provided that information has been previously captured, and potentially retrieve additional claims about that user, *such as LDAP groups they are a member of.* Should we want additional claims beyond the subject of a token - claims such as group membership or capabilities, we will need to deploy a server which we can present a refresh token to that will provide us with those additional claims.
+We do not expect this implementation-specific needs to be included in CILogon.

 SciTokens
 ---------

+**SciTokens is our expected implementation of access tokens.**

-SciTokens is an implementation of capabilities-based authorizations based on JWT claims, modeled as ``read`` and ``write``, on top of a very simple JWT token.
+SciTokens is an implementation of capabilities-based authorizations based on JWT claims, modeled as ``read`` and ``write`` capabilities, on named resources.
+These are implemented in a JWT token.

 It’s expected that we will use some form of login flow from CILogon to eventually translate claims about a user and add them to a SciTokens